Advantages of CT

 Additional business advantages result from the rigidly defined transit times in Combined Transport.
 Rail and sea traffic is normally managed during regular service, which ensures predictability and proper order processing.
 Each kilometer that is not driven leads to the saving or elimination of the drivers’ rest periods.
 In this manner, personnel capacity is increased and maintenance costs for the vehicles are reduced.

-An economic and social advantage is the possibility to avoid truck traffic on the road.
+An economic and social advantage is the possibility of avoiding truck traffic on the road.
 By conflating mass transportation, road traffic can be decreased.
 Hence, street congestion is relieved and the roads become increasingly spared from long-distance truck traffic that is in general negatively perceived by the population.
 In 2011, around 78 million tonnes were transported on German railway only, corresponding to the theoretic transport volume of approx. 15.000 truck drives per day.
-In waterway transport around 21 million tonnes were transshipped, that is equivalent to 4000 truck drives.
+In waterway transport around 21 million tonnes were transshipped, which is equivalent to 4000 truck drives.

 In addition to the economic and ecological advantages of Combined Transport, there is also the aspect of transport security.
 Track-guided traffic as well as waterway transport both display a high transport security through permanent transport monitoring and centralized operational control.
 Especially regarding the transport of dangerous goods and the chemical industry, security plays an important role.
 Trucks are involved in accidents eleven times more often than trains and nine times more often than inland waterway vessels per billion ton-kilometer.